Dr. Hartwig Schmidt-Hollburg

 Dr. Hartwig Schmidt-Hollburg.vcf

-Hartwig Schmidt-Hollburg advises clients on all matters related to trademarks, designs, copyrights, patents, know-how protection, and unfair competition; especially attuned to the fields of information technology and distribution.
+Hartwig Schmidt-Hollburg advises clients on all matters related to trademarks, designs, copyrights, patents, know-how protection and unfair competition as well as information technology and distribution.
 In these areas, Hartwig can rely on more than 20 years of experience and hundreds of legal disputes and court cases he has successfully conducted, some of them landmark cases that went up to the German Federal Patent Court, the German Federal Supreme Court, and the EU courts.
 Since the 1990s, Hartwig has continuously represented a number of well-known brand manufacturers in multinational product piracy litigation.
 In particular well-known companies from the fashion, furniture, food, pharma, software, and technology industries regularly trust Hartwig’s well-founded and pragmatic advice.
 Thus, Hartwig has developed profound industry knowledge and an excellent understanding of the relevant markets.
 Hartwig assists clients from numerous industries in setting up complex IT, e-commerce and technology projects as well as international licensing and distribution systems.
 Not least, Hartwig frequently advises on the IP and IT related issues of M&A transactions.
 Clients praise his entrepreneurial understanding, the excellent quality of his legal work, and his swift, efficient service.
 According to “Best Lawyers”, Hartwig ranks among the best German attorneys for intellectual property and information technology.

 He is a Certified Specialist for Intellectual Property and a partner of Leo Schmidt-Hollburg Witte & Frank.